RoboJackets/robocup-software/doc/RobotFirmware2015.md

 ## Compiler Toolchain

 The MBED requires a version of the arm compiler that is newer than the one provided by Ubuntu 14.04.
-We have not added this to the ubuntu-setup script, as we dont want to add more ppa's than we need do.
+We have not added this to the ubuntu-setup script, as we dont want to add more ppa's than we need to.
 If you need to compiler firmware, you can run

 ~~~~~{.c}
 sudo apt-get remove binutils-arm-none-eabi gcc-arm-none-eabi